daniel-michel/release_schedule/README.md

 You can try out the live web version at [daniel-michel.github.io/release_schedule](https://daniel-michel.github.io/release_schedule).

-Android and Linux builds can be found in the latest [build run](https://github.com/daniel-michel/release_schedule/actions/workflows/build.yml).
+Android, Linux and Web builds can be found in the latest [CI run](https://github.com/daniel-michel/release_schedule/actions/workflows/ci.yml).

 Currently, only a simple list of upcoming movies is shown: